Pull to refresh

 Overview

 Chile produces roughly a quarter of the world's copper and holds the largest lithium reserves on Earth.
-On March 11, 2026, José Antonio Kast was sworn in as president with a mandate to reverse his predecessor's state-led approach to these resources—scrapping plans for a national lithium company and opening the sector to broader private investment.
-The shift puts an estimated $105 billion in stalled mining projects back in play.
+President Kast took office March 11, 2026, to reverse his predecessor's approach by scrapping plans for a national lithium company, opening the sector to broader private investment, and unlocking $105 billion in stalled mining projects.

 Key Indicators